telamonian/jupyter-app/README.md

 I've been a user of IPython and Jupyter for years, and I'm a big fan.
 The notebooks are the perfect middle ground in between coding on the command line and full-on scripting.
 My biggest complaint is that their performance, while not abysmal, is not so great.
 When I have a long notebook, or a short notebook with 4 or 5 figures or long output cells, there tends to be quite a bit of lag.

 So what I've wanted for a while is a dedicated Jupyter application, one that isn't bogged down by unnecessary extensions (adblock, for example) or the 20 Wikipedia tabs I happen to have open at the time.
 After trying many different browsers and standalone projects (most notably [pineapple](https://github.com/nwhitehead/pineapple)), I found that none of them were as fast as stock Chrome when it came to running a notebook.
-I started to wonder if it was possible to run two separate copies of Chrome side-by-side... and well, after a year of (extremely sporadic) development, here we are.
+I started to wonder if it was possible to run two separate copies of Chrome side-by-side... and well, after a year of tinkering, here we are.

+I figured that a patched copy of Chrome would be hard to maintain with the march of their versions, not to mention the copyright issues.
+Instead, I designed Jupyter-app as a set of wrappers, and made only minimal changes to the underlying app and its contents.
+So far this approach has worked out well, as I've been able to get Chrome to do (almost) everything I've wanted by tweaking the behavior of the program during its kickoff.

 ## Future work
 - Add a command-line only workflow